The One Big Secret to Making Great Bird Photographs

 Important Note

-As an Amazon Associate, I earn a small percentage when you purchase from Amazon after using any of the Amazon links on the blog (including the logo-link immediately above).
-My link works with Amazon Prime and using it will not cost you a single cent.
+As an Amazon Associate, I earn a small percentage when you purchase from Amazon after using any of the Amazon links on the blog (including the logo-link on the right side of each blog post page).
+My affiliate link works fine with Amazon Prime and using it will not cost you a single cent.
 Huge thanks, BTW 🙂

 Please, if you enjoy and learn from the blog, remember to use one of my two affiliate programs when purchasing new gear.
 Doing so just might make it possible for me to avoid having to try to get a job as a Walmart greeter and will not cost you a single penny more.
 And if you use Bedfords and remember to enter the BIRDSASART code at checkout, you will (still!) save 3% on every order and enjoy free second-day air shipping.
 In these crazy times — I lost about fifty thousand dollars in income due to COVID 19 — remembering to use my B&H link or to shop at Bedfords will help me out a ton and be greatly appreciated.
 Overseas folks who cannot order from the US because of import fees, duties, and taxes, are invited to help out by clicking here to leave a blog thank you gift if they see fit.